 Shorter et al. (2007) found that the following foods worsened pelvic pain symptoms:

 The hypothesis is that these foods irritate the mucosal tissues of the bladder tract, making voiding painful.
 Dr. Shoskes also suggests that avoiding spicy foods is one of the most simple and effective habits to treat and prevent pelvic pain.

 Bartoletti et al. (2007) found that his population of patients affected by prostatitis ate more simple carbohydrates, milk, and cheese and ate fewer fruit and vegetables.

 Gallo suggests that patients follow a diet that contains 50% carbohydrates (complex), 30% fats and 20% proteins each day.

-As we talked about in previous articles about constipation (Lacey’s article here and Nancy’s article here), constipation is a major contributing factor to function of the pelvic floor.
+As we talked about in previous articles about constipation (here and here), constipation is a major contributing factor to function of the pelvic floor.
 Chronic constipation and/or diarrhea can trigger pelvic floor muscle spasms, creating more pelvic pain.

 Bartoletti et al. (2007) found that 50% of patients with chronic pelvic pain complained of irregular rectal function, abdominal constipation and/or frequent episodes of diarrhea, bloating, indigestion, and slow digestion.